shaozhefeng/Contest/DP.md

 # Math
 I 67 - Probability of getting at least K heads in N tosses of Coins
 I 73 - Count all triplets whose sum is equal to a perfect cube
+I 146 - Check if any valid sequence is divisible by M https://github.com/shaozhefeng/Contest/blob/master/geeks/I-146.cpp

 # Bitmasking
 I 79 - Count ways to assign unique cap to every person